PositiveSumData/NationalOralHealthDataPortal/Data/National_Health_and_Nutition_Examintion_Survey/README.md

 * **lower_CI**.
 The lower 95% confidence interval.
 * **upper_CI**.
 The upper 95% confidence interval.

+A second CSV named **cdc_surveillance_CI.csv** contains confidence interval data from the **prime** file un-pivoted such that there are two rows for every estimate in **prime**: a lower and upper 95% confidence interval.
+This file is used to help Tableau display confidence intervals and is joined to the **prime** file.
+An 'order' column is also added to this confidence interval file to aid Tableau in drawing points.

 ### Standard Errors & 95% Confidence Intervals